MapsPeople/docs/src/various/app-user-roles.md

 App User Roles are configured via the MapsIndoors CMS.
 Go to `Solution Details > App Settings > App Configuration`, and find `App User Roles` on the page.
 Here, you can configure existing roles, and add new ones.

-Upon clicking `Add App User Role`, you will be asked to enter the name of the newly created Role, in all defined languages for your solution.
+Click `Add App User Role` and enter the name of the newly created Role in all defined languages for your Solution.

 ## How to Assign/Change a Role to a User